spruceid/treeldr/README.md

 You can specify the input (tree) format using the `-i` option after `dehydrate`.
 Similarly, you can specify the output (RDF) format using the `-o` option.
+By default the input is expected to be JSON and output is N-Quads.
-Supported formats are given in the [#supported-formats] section below.
+Supported formats are given in the [Supported Formats](#supported-formats) section below.

 ### Serialization